+B1. use appropriate strategies and tools to research and manage design projects and related activities;

-- B1. research, plan, and organize projects, using a design process and appropriate methods and tools; - B2. apply appropriate methods for generating and graphically representing design ideas and solutions; - B3. create and test models using a variety of techniques, tools, and materials; - B4. use suitable communication methods throughout the design process.
+B2. apply appropriate methods for generating and graphically representing design ideas and solutions;

+B3. create and test models and/or prototypes, using a variety of techniques, tools, and materials;

+B4. use a variety of formats and tools to create and present reports summarizing the design process and to reflect on decisions made during the process.